aaronland/go-picturebook/README.md

     	The margin around the right-hand side of each page. (default 1) -margin-top float
-    	The margin around the top of each page. (default 1) -ocra-font
+    	The margin around the top of each page. (default 1) -max-pages int
+    	An optional value to indicate that a picturebook should not exceed this number of pages -ocra-font
     	Use an OCR-compatible font for captions.
   -odd-only